 What are GRESB Assessments and who are they for?

 GRESB Assessments capture information on environmental, social and governance (ESG) performance and sustainability best practices for real asset companies, funds and assets.
 The Assessments are guided by what investors and the industry consider to be material issues in the sustainability performance of real asset investments and are aligned with international reporting frameworks, such as GRI and PRI.

 GRESB Real Estate Assessment

-GRESB collects data at the portfolio level for listed property companies, private property funds and developers, and investors that invest directly in real estate.
-The GRESB Real Estate Assessment is applicable across regions and property types.
+The global standard for ESG benchmarking and reporting for listed property companies, private property funds and developers, and investors that invest directly in real estate.

 GRESB Developer Assessment

-GRESB provides the Developer Assessment, which is a stand-alone assessment for companies and fund managers that focus on development activities, rather than the management of standing investments.
+A stand-alone Assessment for companies and fund managers that focus on development activities, rather than the management of standing investments.

 GRESB Debt Assessment

-GRESB collects data at the asset and fund level for infrastructure fund managers, operators and assets, and investors that invest directly in infrastructure.
-The GRESB Infrastructure Assessment is applicable across regions and sectors.
+Assesses ESG performance at the asset and fund level for infrastructure fund managers, operators and assets, and investors that invest directly in infrastructure.

 Data is submitted to GRESB through a secure online platform and can only be seen by current GRESB Staff or authorized personnel from GRESB’s parent company, i.e. GBCI, Inc. (“GBCI”).
 GRESB benchmark scores are not made public.
 The only entities that may access a participant’s benchmark results are: